Cerbos company logo

 Best for

-Engineering teams that need fine-grained, attribute-based authorization (ABAC) in their applications and want to manage access control policies separately from application code — particularly in microservices architectures where consistent authorization across services is challenging.
+Engineering teams that need fine-grained authorization (RBAC, ABAC, PBAC, or ReBAC) in their applications and want to manage access-control policy separately from application code — particularly in microservices architectures, or where the same policies must consistently govern applications, API gateways, data platforms, and AI agents.

 When to choose

-Choose Cerbos when your application needs fine-grained, attribute-based authorization logic that is complex enough to be difficult to maintain in application code, and you want a policy-as-code approach that is auditable and testable.
+Choose Cerbos when your application needs fine-grained authorization logic (RBAC, ABAC, PBAC, or ReBAC) that is complex enough to be difficult to maintain in application code, and you want a policy-as-code approach that is auditable and testable — with a managed control plane (Cerbos Hub) available for policy management.

 When not to choose

-Avoid Cerbos if you only need simple role checks (basic RBAC in your application framework is sufficient), if you need a fully managed service without self-hosting, or if you expect your authorization logic to remain simple.
+Avoid Cerbos if you only need simple role checks (basic RBAC in your application framework is sufficient), or if you expect your authorization logic to remain simple enough that an external policy engine is not worth the integration.

 Common use cases